su-haris/simple-network-speedtest/README.md

       - India
       - China
       - Iran
-      - More coming soon!
+      - And more coming soon!
-   - Statistics from the speedtest
+   - Statistical Insights: At-a-glance summary of your network's performance metrics, including speed, data usage, and test duration.
-   - Shareable Link of the result
+   - Shareability: Want to share your results?
+No worries, each test provides you with a handy shareable link.

 Thanks to Teddysun <i@teddysun.com> for the base bench.sh script